Some Unpleasant Pregnancy Hormone Side Effects

 Mood swings?
 Morning sickness?
 Fatigue?
 Blame your hormones, specifically, human chorionic gonadotropin or HCG.

 When levels of the hormone cholecystokinin increase in pregnant women, it increases the efficiency of digestion by making better metabolic use of food within your system.
-The unpleasant side effects contribute to:

 But by the end of the third month, when the blood level of some of these hormones levels off or starts to decline, so do the intestinal maladies caused by these hormones.